 The Big Merino in Goulburn is one of the most iconic big things located around Australia.
 I can’t remember driving past Goulburn as a child without stopping off at this big attraction along the way, although it’s not quite so impressive when you visit as an adult.

 It’s possible to visit the interior of the merino statue from the adjacent souvenir shop, although of course dogs aren’t allowed inside.
-Instead settle for a selfie out the front, plus perhaps pick up some pastries from the nearby bakery.
+Instead settle for a selfie out the front, plus perhaps pick up some pastries from the bakery next door.

 Dog on the Tucker Box, Gundagai